 Types of MRSA

 There are two major types of MRSA infections that a person can get: HA-MRSA and CA-MRSA.
 They are determined by how you acquire the infection.
-Here is low down on each:
+Here is a low down on each:

 Most people who acquire MRSA will get the infection in a hospital or other health care setting.
 If you get MRSA from the hospital, it is called HA-MRSA.
-The risk factors of getting this type of infection are being in the hospital, living in a nursing home, or having invasive surgery.
+The risk factors for getting this type of infection are being in the hospital, living in a nursing home, or having invasive surgery.

 MRSA infections in people are experienced by those who have never been hospitalized and haven’t had any medical procedures and are called CA-MRSA.
 People who are otherwise healthy usually contact CA-MRSA.

 MRSA is a stubborn strain of bacteria that can cause various symptoms.
 Many people mistake MRSA for a staph infection because staph is much more common.
 However, it is important to know the symptoms that come with MRSA.
-Here are 9 that you should be aware of:
+Here are 9 that you should be aware of.

 Boils are the number 1 sign of an MRSA infection.
 MRSA will usually manifest in the form of stubborn boils or bumps on your skin.
 In most cases, the person would have perfect health besides the boils.

 The boil will begin as mildly annoying, but not alarming.
-As time goes on, though, the boil will grow to an alarming size and refuse to heal even with conventional over the counter methods.
+As time goes on, though, the boil will grow to an alarming size and refuse to heal even with conventional over-the-counter methods.
 The boil is typically painful, swollen, and displays redness.
 It may also leak pus or another kind of liquid.